rafaelportela/intro-functional-programming/readme.md

 ## Map, reduce and filter

-There are simple examples (steps 1 to 3) related to this functions, comparing approaches using imperative and function paradigms.
+There are simple examples (steps 1 to 3) related to these functions, comparing approaches using both imperative and functional paradigms.

 ## Traveller challenge